 On the other side, your idea could also be a product of one great epiphany that will help people solve their problems.
 So if your idea solves a problem and improves people’s lives, you’re on to step number 2!

 What does a minimum viable product mean?
 We’ve defined it in a separate article about building an MVP as “the most basic functional version of your product”.
 Your minimum viable product should possess all the basic features it should have for the problem you’re trying to solve.

 The most basic example is a candle.
 It illuminates any dark space when electricity wasn’t available yet.
-But as innovation continues, we have moved on to LED lights, that’s not only more powerful than its predecessors but also saves more energy.
+But as innovation continues, we have moved on to LED lights, that’s not only more powerful than their predecessors but also save more energy.